Humblehound/build-bench/README.md

 JVM startup adds something like 3 seconds to the whole process.
 Several tools offer daemons to reduce this offset.
 Tools not written in JVM languages do not have this offset.
 A background process living on between builds can also cache other valuable data to make further runs startup faster.
 The startup time reduction however becomes only relevant at large scales.

 Parallel task execution: On machines with multiple cores, it may be possible to reduce build time by utilizing more than one CPU.
 Even with just one CPU, multithreaded execution can have a performance bonus.
 However the build-time rarely is reduced by the number of CPUs.
 The overhead of finding out how to split tasks over several CPUs can eliminate benefits, and often there will be many dependencies that lead to tasks necessarily being build in sequence.
-Most buildtool will thus mostly offer to only build completely independent sub-modules in parallel.
+Most buildtools will thus mostly offer to only build completely independent sub-modules in parallel.
 For single-module projects, no additional CPU is used then.
 Some tasks may even only work when not run in parallel, so using parallel features also increases maintenance effort.

 Compiler speed may differ for different compilers.
 The scala compiler and clojure compiler seemed slower than javac for compiling java sources.